Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Preliminary

 \subsection{Model of network and network coding and two-universal hash functions}

 As in \cite{bhattad05,cai02b,caiyeung11,harada08,silva09,silva08} we consider the single source multicast, and assume the linear network coding \cite{koetter03,li03}.
 The source node is assumed to have at least $n$ outgoing links.
 For $i=1$, \ldots, $n$, the source node generates a packet $P_i$ consisting of $m$ symbols in $\mathbf{F}_q$, and transmits an $\mathbf{F}_q$-linear combination of $P_1$, \ldots, $P_n$ to each outgoing link, as explained in \cite[Section 2.1]{fragouli06ccr}.
 At an intermediate node, only packets generated at the same time by the source node are linearly combined, as explained in \cite[Section 2.5]{fragouli06ccr}.
 The linear combination coefficients at each node are fixed so that all the legitimate receivers can decode $n$ packets $P_1$, \ldots, $P_n$ from the source node.
+In this paper, we assume that all of sink nodes have respective decoders to recover all of the $nm$ transmitted symbols.
+Since all of legitimate receivers can recover the message without error due to this assumption, we do not need to discuss the decoding error probability, and focus on the security.

 If the random linear network coding \cite{ho06} is employed, we have to also include so-called encoding vectors in each packet $P_i$ \cite[Section 2.2]{fragouli06ccr}.
 We ignore those encoding vectors because they do not carry secret information.